You can connect SharePoint Online to your Agentspace Enterprise or search app and search over your SharePoint data.

 Click

-Create data store.On the Select a data source page, scroll or search for SharePoint Online to connect your third-party source.
+Create data store.On the Select a data source page, scroll or search for SharePoint to connect your third-party source.

 - For a single site: